ray-di/Ray.Di/README.md

 // It works!
 ```
-This is  **Linked Bindings**.
+This is an example of **Linked Bindings**.
 Linked bindings map a type to its implementation.

 ### Provider Bindings